hmchilders/hmchilders/README.md

 ### Hi there 👋

-My name is Heather, wekcome to my Github :)
+My name is Heather, welcome to my Github :)
 <!--
 **hmchilders/hmchilders** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.